 Requests can be rightsized by the NAC reviewer(s) as part of the approval process.
-The purpose of rightsizing is to ensure that appropriate resources and timeframes are awarded as part of a request, and to ensure the best utilisation of the resources in line with the objectives of Nectar.
+The purpose of rightsizing is to ensure that appropriate resources and timeframes are awarded as part of a request, and to ensure the best utilisation of the resources in line with the objectives of ARDC.

 Where the resourcing requirements are unclear, approvers should approve the minimum set of resources required to confirm the resource requirements.
 Once the resource requirements are known the researchers can submit a request of an appropriate size, using their experience as the justification for the resources requested.

 In general the principle should be to approve the minimum amount of resource that the applicant is expected to require, and only increase the allocation once there is a demonstrated need for more resource.